yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     You'll notice in the output that the value of the `neighbors` field is 0.
 The IRI node is not yet connected to an IOTA network.
 To do so, you need to connect to [neighbor IRI nodes](../concepts/neighbor-iri-node.md).

 5. [Find neighbors](../how-to-guides/find-neighbor-iri-nodes.md) and add their URL or IP addresses to your config.ini file

+    **Note:** We recommend [setting up a reverse proxy](../how-to-guides/set-up-a-reverse-proxy.md) for your IRI node so that you can have more control over the requests that are made to it.

 Now that your node is up and running, it'll start to [synchronize its ledger with the network](../concepts/the-ledger.md#ledger-synchronization).
 Give your node some time to synchronize, or read our troubleshooting guide if your IRI node isn't synchronizing.